heresy-institute/heresy.ai/content/2025-06-13-ephesus/index.md

 }
 ```

-which is kind of ugly, but is there if you need it.
+which is kind of ugly, but it's there if you need it.

 ### Custom compound data types

 Here is my favorite part of the API.
 What if we have a new compound type that Ephesus doesn't have a default extractor for?
 We define one ourselves using rust!
-Procedural macros just expand to code inplace.
+Procedural macros just expand to code in place.
 So, if we implement the `Extractor` trait for a rust struct matching the name of the extractor passed to our compound type, we're good to go.

 Imagine that, instead of coming in two float-type columns, our image pixel coordinates came in a single string column defining coordinate pairs, e.g., `"1.2,3.1"`.
 We could do this: